idelchi/envsync/README.md

 # list all profiles
 envprof list

-# list all variables in a profile
-envprof list dev

 # list all variables in a profile with inheritance information
 envprof list dev -v

 # list a specific variable
 envprof list dev DB_URL

-# export for shell eval
+# export profile to a file
-eval "$(envprof export [--prefix=export] dev)"
+envprof export dev .env

-# or enter a subshell with the environment loaded,
+# enter a subshell with the environment loaded,
 # optionally inheriting environment variables from the parent shell
 envprof shell [--inherit] [--shell <shell|detected>] dev

-# export profile to a file
+# or export to current shell
-envprof export dev .env
+eval "$(envprof export [--prefix=export] dev)"
 ```

-The following flags are available on all commands:

-- `--file`, `-f`: Specify a file (or list of fallbacks) to load.
-  Defaults to `ENVPROF_FILE` or `envprof.yaml, envprof.yml, envprof.toml`.
-- `--verbose`, `-v`: Enable verbose output to trace inheritance for variables.

 ## Format